isc-projects/kea/doc/guide/dhcp4-srv.rst

        } ]
    }

-One aspect requires a bit broader comment.
-By default Kea sends back only those options that are requested by a client, unless there are protocol rules that tell DHCP server to always send an option.
+By default Kea sends back
+only those options that are requested by a client, unless there are protocol rules that tell the DHCP server to always send an option.
 This approach works nicely for most cases and avoids problems with clients refusing responses with options they don't understand.
-Unfortunately, this is more blurry when we consider vendor options.
-Some vendors (such as docsis, identified by vendor options 4491) have a mechanism to request specific vendor options and Kea is able to honor that.
+Unfortunately, this is more complex when we consider vendor options.
+Some vendors (such as docsis, identified by vendor option 4491) have a mechanism to request specific vendor options and Kea is able to honor those.
-Unfortunately, for many other vendors, such as Genexis (25167) discussed here, Kea does not have such a mechanism, so it can't sent any suboptions on its own.
-To solve this issue, we came up with a concept of persistent options.
-Kea can be told to always send options, even if client didn't request them.
+Unfortunately, for many other vendors, such as Genexis (25167) as discussed above, Kea does not have such a mechanism, so it can't send any suboptions on its own.
+To solve this issue, we came up with the concept of persistent options.
+Kea can be told to always send options, even if the client did not request them.
 This can be achieved by adding "always-send": true to your option definition.
-Note that in this particular case an option is defined in a vendor space 25167.
+Note that in this particular case an option is defined in vendor space 25167.
 With the "always-send" enabled, the option will be sent every time there is a need to deal with vendor space 25167.

-Another possibility is to redefine the option; see `DHCPv4 Private Options <#dhcp4-private-opts>`__.
+Another possibility is to redefine the option; see :ref:`dhcp4-private-opts`.

 .. _dhcp4-option-spaces:

 Nested DHCPv4 Options (Custom Option Spaces)
 --------------------------------------------

-It is sometimes useful to define a completely new option space.
-This is the case when a user creates a new option in the standard option space ("dhcp4") and wants this option to convey sub-options.
-Since they are in a separate space, sub-option codes will have a separate numbering scheme and may overlap with the codes of standard options.
+It is sometimes useful to define a completely new option space, such as when a user creates a new option in the standard option space ("dhcp4") and wants this option to convey suboptions.
+Since they are in a separate space, suboption codes will have a separate numbering scheme and may overlap with the codes of standard options.

-Note that the creation of a new option space is not required when defining sub-options for a standard option, because it is created by default if the standard option is meant to convey any sub-options (see `DHCPv4 Vendor-Specific Options <#dhcp4-vendor-opts>`__).
+Note that the creation of a new option space is not required when defining suboptions for a standard option, because it is created by default if the standard option is meant to convey any suboptions (see :ref:`dhcp4-vendor-opts`).

-Assume that we want to have a DHCPv4 option called "container" with code 222 that conveys two sub-options with codes 1 and 2.
-First we need to define the new sub-options:
+Assume that we want to have a DHCPv4 option called "container" with code 222 that conveys two suboptions with codes 1 and 2.
+First we need to define the new suboptions:

 ::